riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

       expect(tasks[1]).toEqual('This is task 2');
       expect(tasks[2]).toEqual('This is task 3');
       done();
-    }, 200);
+    }, 400);
   });

 });
 {% endhighlight %}

+Sweet!

-The first change we've made to our `spec` is the use of `beforeEach` and `afterEach` functions.
+The first change we've made is to use `beforeEach` and `afterEach` functions for setting up and tearing down the test data.
 As the name suggests these functions will run before and after each test.
 This is very handy as `beforeEach` provides a good place for us to create our test data and then we can tear it down and keep our database clean by running `afterEach`.

-In the `beforeEach` function we are creating the 3 tasks that we'll be testing, and we're using our `test` package to create the data.
-The `afterEach` function cleans the data via the `destroyTasks` method of the test package.
+In the `beforeEach` function we are creating 3 tasks via our test package.
+The `afterEach` function cleans the data.

-The actual test code has changed somewhat as well, we've added a timeout to the test.
+The test code has changed slightly as well.
+For one we've added a timeout to the test.
 The timeout is used to compensate for the slight delay of retrieving the tasks from the database and displaying them on the UI.
-If we don't have a timeout, the test will too quickly and will complete prior to the tasks showing up on the UI.
+If we don't have a timeout, the test will run too quickly and complete prior to the tasks showing up on the UI.
 Setting timeouts on tests is a bit of a pain and choosing a timeout value is a bit arbitrary.
-As you'll see sometimes 200 milliseconds seems to work great, other times a shorter or longer timeout is required.
+Sometimes 400 milliseconds seems to work great, other times a shorter or longer timeout is required.
 In general a bit of experimentation is required in choosing a timeout value.
+I've found it's better to err on the side of longer timeouts.

 One other thing to note is the use of the Jasmine 2.0 `done` function.
-This is necessary to indicate to Jasmine that the test is asynchronous, without it we'll get a Jasmine error in the browser console... even worse our test will appear to still pass, so it's always a good idea to keep an eye on the browser console and the Velocity logs when creating your tests to make sure everything is running as expected.
+This is necessary to indicate to Jasmine that the test is asynchronous, without it we'll get a Jasmine error in the browser console... even worse our test will appear to still pass within Velocity.
+It's always a good idea to keep an eye on the browser console and the Velocity logs when creating your tests to make sure everything is running as expected.

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/jasmine-error.png" class="img-responsive" />

-Anyway, with `done` in the mix we've got our tests passing and we have no browser console or log errors.
+Anyway, with `done` in the mix we've got our tests passing and we have no browser or console errors.

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-3-passing.png" class="img-responsive" />